Aribk7/Aribk7/README.md

 - 👋 Hi, I’m Arib
 - 👀 I’m interested in Ai and web3.
 - 🌱 I’m currently learning how to build cool SaaS products.
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me look up Arib.lol in a browser.
+- 📫 How to reach me look up https://read.cv/aribk in a browser.
-- 🚀Building Buildspace.so with friends
+- 🚀 Prev buildspace

 <!---
 Aribk7/Aribk7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.